 Digital marketing is more relevant, especially for higher education sector since students have the highest internet consumption rate than any other group.
 Moreover, digital marketing makes targeting and re-targeting possible.

 Students can be influenced 24/7 and be inspired to bond with your brand.
-Thus, here are 15 useful digital marketing strategies that you need to consider in 2019, that are deemed to yield positive results:
+Thus, here are 15 useful digital marketing action plans that you need to consider in 2019, that are deemed to yield positive results:

 1. Mobile Optimization